Australian spy boss details unprecedented espionage danger - NewsBreak

 Australian spy boss details unprecedented espionage danger

-Australia faces an unprecedented threat of espionage and foreign interference with more Australia ns being targeted by agents than ever before, the head of the nation’s main domestic spy agency said on Tuesday.
+CANBERRA, Australia (AP) — Australia faces an unprecedented threat of espionage and foreign interference with more Australians being targeted by agents than ever before, the head of the nation’s main domestic spy agency said on Tuesday.

 Multiple nations were using espionage and foreign interference to advance their interests and undermine Australia’s, Mike Burgess, secretary-general of security at the Australian Security Intelligence Organization, said in his 21-page assessment speech.